garrandall/popular-music-data/tracks/do-you-know--what-it-takes--robyn.md

   start_date: '1997-12-06'
 ---

-Don't you know i can see what you're doing
+Don't you know I can see what you're doing
 Runnin' around with your cheap talk, cheap talk
 What I need is a man who can do me right